 Use the options in the If Match is Found group to specify what to do with a document if a match is found in the textbase.
-A match is determined by comparing the document file name with the Field for File Name specified on the Document Fields tab.
+A match is determined by comparing the document filename with the Field for File Name specified on the Document Fields tab.

 - Reject New Record.
-Add new records to the textbase, but avoid duplicate records.
-If an incoming document has the same file name as a record in the textbase, that document will be rejected. - Append Field Entries.
+Add new records to the textbase but avoid duplicates.
+If an incoming document has the same filename as a record in the textbase, the document will be rejected. - Append Field Entries.
 Merge fields in duplicate records.
 If an incoming document matches an existing record, the document will be added as a new entry in the existing record.
 This option adds information to a record without changing any existing information.
-Note: This option is rarely used when importing documents, as it is unlikely that you want to append the new version of a document to the old. - Replace Fields.
+Note: This option is rarely used when importing documents, as it is unlikely that you would want to append the new version of a document to the old version. - Replace Fields.
 Completely replace the document text.
 If an incoming document matches an existing record, the incoming document replaces the contents of the field selected from the Field for Text list (on the Document Fields tab) in the existing record.
 All other fields remain unchanged. - Replace Old Record.
 Replace existing records.
 If an incoming document matches an existing record, the existing record is deleted and replaced with the incoming document text.
-If you are using matching to update old versions of documents, and you have any information in the record other than the file name and document text, select the Replace Fields option button instead of the Replace Old Record option button, to ensure that you retain the other fields. - Delete Old Record.
+If you are using matching to update old versions of documents, and you have any information in the record other than the filename and document text, select Replace Fields instead of Replace Old Record, to ensure that you retain the other fields. - Delete Old Record.
 Delete existing records from the textbase.
-If an incoming document matches an existing record, the existing record will be permanently deleted.
-If the file name does not exist in the textbase, the document will be rejected.
+If an incoming document matches an existing record, the existing record will be deleted.
+If the filename does not exist in the textbase, the document will be rejected.
 Note: This option is rarely used when importing documents.